 For a nominal fee, you can enter and climb.
 The tower is open every day but closes for riposo, the midday break Italians are known for.

 Teatro Mancinelli is a gorgeous theater that most likely dates back to ancient times.
-However, earliest records date back to the 16th century.
+However, the earliest records date back to the 16th century.
 Still, Teatro Mancinelli is certainly worthy of a visit.
 You can take a self-guided tour of the theater to admire the ornate interior for a mere €2.
-You can look around the main foyer, the event rooms, private boxes, and orchestra.
+You can look around the main foyer, the event rooms, private boxes, and the orchestra.

 If you want to do more than just peek inside, you can also catch a show here if you spend the night in town.